CSCI1090-S24/ps4/README.md

 * "This code is my own work.
 I did not share my code or look at the code of another student.
 I did not consult ChatGPT, CoPilot, or another large language model."

-## Part 1: Counting words in a file (dictionaries, tuples, functions with return values)
+## Part 1: Counting words in a file
 In this program you will read in a file, compile some statistics about the file, report those statistics to the user, and let the user ask about the frequencies of words and letters.

 1. Write a function called `get_counts(filename)` that does the following: